 Can you afford to be a diabetic?
 Do you want to avoid the disease?

-The good news is that there are ways to reduce your risk of ever contracting this metabolic disease.
+The good news is that there are ways to reduce your risk of contracting this metabolic disease.
 Check out this interesting article

 Cost of having diabetes has doubled in two decades